Literature Is Entertainment or It Is Nothing

 Neddal Ayad: By the way, I have you on the “never tried other modes of writing” thing.
 I would say that “Masquerade of a Dead Sword” is definitely a fantasy in the vein of Fritz Leiber or Michael Moorcock.

 Thomas Ligotti: That was the only story I was commissioned to write.
-I had just started getting published and Jessica Salmonson asked me to write a story for her sequel anthology to Heroic Visions.
+I had just started getting published and Jessica Salmonson asked me to write a story for her sequel anthology to Heroic Visions affiliate link.
 Otherwise, I would never have written that story.
 Since then, I’ve been asked to write stories for theme anthologies but I’ve always turned down the offer.

 Neddal Ayad: I saw a line from one of your notebooks on the The Art of Grimscribe site where you wrote something like, “I wonder what creatures such as Lovecraft’s Brown Jenkin think and feel.”
 I’d like to see a story written from the point of view of a Deep One.